malashevskyi/get-image-data-tool/README.md

 - [link](https://get-image-data.web.app/examples/context.getImageData/) (48 FPS on my computer) with context.getImageData
 - [link](https://get-image-data.web.app/examples/imageDataTool/) (60 FPS on my computer) without context.getImageData, it is just an image array with coordinates which I obtained with this tool.

-When I use `context.getImageData()` Sometimes FPS sags even if I want to get `1px`.
+When I use `context.getImageData()` sometimes FPS sags even if I want to get `1px`.
 More problem if I need to get data from several images, or I use several canvases or use routing.

 As far as I understood it very much depends on how much RAM you have.